desbma/hddfancontrol/README.md

 This has 3 benefits:

-* it allows maintaining you hard drives in the ideal temperature range to have maximum longevity and avoid overheating
+* it allows maintaining your hard drives in the ideal temperature range to have maximum longevity and avoid overheating

 Because fans will slow down or stop when not needed: